Russia-Ukraine Conflict Travel Survey — 40% to Reconsider 2022 Travel Plans, 36% of Americans Feel Less Safe Traveling Since Russia’s Invasion

 The Vacationer Tip

 Don’t forget to leverage your credit card to save money when you travel.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve®.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
 If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.
-You can also use the CardMatch Tool (Read More: Learn How to Use CardMatch) to see what cards and offers you may already be prequalified for.

 Interesting Demographic Comparison — The Middle Atlantic region was the region most likely to say they are reconsidering their 2022 travel plans due to Russia’s invasion of Ukraine.
 This region consists of the states of New York, New Jersey, and Pennsylvania.
 45.66% of Middle Atlantic American adults said they are now reconsidering their 2022 travel plans.
 16.18% of these people said they are reconsidering travel both domestically and internationally.
 29.48% of them were reconsidering only internationally.